 The 5 blocks approach

-Your NED CV needs to start off with a block containing your personal contact information.
+Your NED CV needs to start off with a block containing your personal contact information within the header.
 This should be easy to read and stand out on the CV.

-The second block should include a candidate profile about your background.
-This is not the same as a résumé it is a general view of who you are, where you came from and where you want to go.
+The second block should include your NED profile with your background and value proposition.
+It is a general view of who you are, where you come from and where you want to go.

 The next block should include your previous board and current experience on or with company boards.
-Include acting as a Trustee, Governor, Company Secretary or other board level consultant.
+Include acting as a Trustee, Governor, Company Secretary or other board level consultancy work.
+Experience as an executive at or near board level should be highlighted.

 The fourth block includes a review of your career experience.
 This needs to be honest, but don’t worry about periods of time without a position.
 That is not important here.
 You should go back about 10 years or so, but include relevant jobs.

-Lastly, make sure your non-exec CV is presented with good grammar, an edited appearance, and printed on professional paper.
-Paper and the fonts used are another way to make your CV standout among the rest.
+Lastly, make sure your non-exec CV is presented with good grammar, an edited appearance, and if printed, that it is on professional paper.
+These days CVs and applications are often in email or online form, so make sure that the CV is clearly laid out and reader friendly for viewing on a computer.
 Then make sure to diffuse it to the relevant decision maker.
-And again, network, network, network.